Your Water Meter

 6. Check Outside

-Look for running hoses and wet areas in your landscape that may indicate broken irrigation pipe.
+Look for running hoses and wet areas in your landscape that may indicate a broken irrigation pipe.

 Your Turn-Off Valve